This article was originally published by Business Post on 28th November 2021.

 Protecting a business – and its customers – from marauding bad actors is a significant technical challenge, to be sure, but the key to doing so is to step back from the technology itself in order to take a wide angle view.

 “One of the biggest problems is the traditional technology stack approach.
-That can result in never-ending spending on different tool sets and solutions without ever being able to answer the question ‘am I secure?’,” said Fergal Ward, security architect at Arkphire.
+That can result in never-ending spending on different tool sets and solutions without ever being able to answer the question ‘am I secure?’,” said Fergal Ward, security architect at Presidio.

 In this regard the pandemic effect is impossible to ignore, given both the increasing prevalence of malware and widespread remote working.

 “Even we, as a company, have changed over the last 18 months,” Ward said.
-When it comes to its clients, Ward said Arkphire tries to guide people away from simply throwing money or iron at problems.
+When it comes to its clients, Ward said Presidio tries to guide people away from simply throwing money or iron at problems.

 “We want to do a security assessment, we want to guide the conversation.
 When we talk we hear about firewalls and so on, but the reality is that the number one priority is asset management,” he said.